(Last updated on August 5, 2024.)

 On Windows machines, move the unzipped folder to an appropriate folder.
 (No registry is used.)

-On Mac, open JapoScore.dmg file, move JapoScore.app to an appropriate folder.
+On Mac, open JapoScore.dmg file, and move JapoScore.app to an appropriate folder.
+(Double cliking the dmg file may not work.
+In that case, right-click and press open menu.)

 How to setup MuseScore plugins: